nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q3**: How does SocialBook determine a duplicate contact?
 - First of all, we consider a duplicate as a person having both identical name (case-insensitive) and phone number.
-- To explain this, we look at the following cases and explain why they should not be considered a duplicate.
+- To understand this, we look at the following cases and explain why they should not be considered a duplicate.
-- For persons with the same name but different phone number, this is a common case.
+- Persons with the same name but different phone numbers are common, and are clearly not duplicates.
-- For persons with different name but same phone number, this is deliberate consideration we made given that in the field of social work.
-One example is where the beneficiaries lives in shared rental flat and people living in the same household might share the same phone number but for the social worker, he/she might want to remember each person's contact separately.
+- Persons with different names but the same phone number can exist  in the field of social work, and should not be considered duplicates.
+If multiple beneficiaries live in the same shared rental flat, they may share the same phone number (on a landline).
+For the social worker to remember each person's contact separately, it makes sense to not mark these contacts as duplicates so that remarks and tags can be added to each person's contact.
-- For persons with different name and different phone number, we think this is trivial and does not need explanation.
+- Persons with different names and different phone numbers are definitely different people, and are thus not duplicates.

 --------------------------------------------------------------------------------------------------------------------